Karin Dreijer: Solo work

 In February 2016, Dreijer announced they had written and produced music for a theater play called Vahák (English: Violence), which plays on themes of colonial and homophobic violence.
 That same month, Dreijer revealed in an interview with The Fader that they were working on solo music, though they were unsure whether it will be under the Fever Ray moniker.

 On 20 October 2017, Dreijer released the single "To the Moon and Back" and its accompanying music video.
 It served as the lead single to their second studio album, Plunge, which was released on 27 October without prior announcement.
 The album received widespread acclaim from music critics upon release and appeared on numerous year-end lists.
 In support of the album, Dreijer embarked on an international tour throughout 2018, with the first leg of which was held in Europe and began in February, followed by a North American leg held in May.
 More European dates were later added from June until November.

 In the 2018 Swedish Grammys, Dreijer and the producers they collaborated with on Plunge won the award for "Producer of the Year".
 Plunge was also nominated for Best European Independent Album at the IMPALA awards.

-On March 10, 2023, Fever Ray released their third album, Radical Romantics, on Rabid Records.
+On 10 March 2023, Fever Ray released their third album, Radical Romantics, on Rabid Records.

+On 25 July 2025, Fever Ray released The Year of the Radical Romantics, a retrospective album that consists of live version of tracks from 2023's Radical Romantics, highlights from 2017's Plunge, and new iterations of early classics, reimagined with the help of musicians who accompanied Fever Ray on their There's No Place I'd Rather Be Tour.